rodrigo-rl/IA-rchitecture/README.md

 </details>

+## Mode of Use

+asdas

 ## Installation

+There are three folders that compose the whole project:
+- API
+- Data_base
+- streamlit

 The trained model can be found in this google drive folder: https://drive.google.com/drive/folders/1-A6qfB4NOYQYKniJ0aHphFf2uez9ZsB8?usp=sharing
 To use it you should download it and paste in the following path: **streamlit/Model/**